Shadab Khan: Domestic and franchise career

-On 18 December 2020, Khan captained the Pakistan team for the first time in an international match, when he led the side in the first Twenty20 International (T20I) against New Zealand during Babar's injury.
 On 26 August 2016, he made his Twenty20 debut for Rawalpindi in the 2016–17 National T20 Cup.

 After his impressive performance in the 2017 ICC Champions Trophy, he was signed to play for Trinbago Knight Riders in the 2017 Caribbean Premier League.
 Later in 2017, Shadab signed with the Brisbane Heat for the 7th season of the Big Bash League.